-The products of this company save a lot of time for modern women, or to those who occasionally have to cook.
-All you need is the magic powder from the packet, some hot water, a spoon to stir it, and that is it.
+The products of this company save a lot of time for modern women, or for those who occasionally have to cook.
+All you need is the magic powder from the packet, some hot water, and a spoon to stir it, and that is it.
 The dinner is ready in a matter of minutes.

 Two of Maggi’s advertisements show us what could happen “If women spent less time cooking”.